Gustav Niessl von Mayendorf: Career

 In 1859, at just twenty years old, Niessl became an assistant professor of practical geometry at the polytechnic institute in Brno.
 He was appointed full professor there in 1860, teaching practical geometry as well as astronomy.
-In 1867 he became a regular professor of applied geometry and higher geodesy and served as rector of the polytechnic in 1877–1878.
+In 1867, he became a regular professor of applied geometry and higher geodesy and served as rector of the polytechnic from 1877 to 1878.

 Niessl played a significant role in the founding of the Natural Science Society in Brno (Naturforschender Verein) in 1861 and was its secretary from 1865 to 1907.
 He retired from his professorial duties in 1907, receiving an honorary doctorate the same year.
 His professional contributions were recognised through various honours, including a government medal in 1883 and appointment as a court councillor in 1889.

 Research contributions

 Niessl's scientific research encompassed geodesy, astronomy, and mycology.
 As an astronomer, he conducted influential research on meteor orbits, for which he became a corresponding member of the Austrian Academy of Sciences in 1904.
 He published numerous botanical surveys, particularly on the flora of Moravian regions such as Kroměříž, Svitavy, Letovice, Rosicka, Lednice, Mikulov, and Vranov nad Dyjí.

 His mycological work primarily involved microscopic fungi.
 Niessl assembled a mycological herbarium, much of which later formed part of the botanical collections of museums and universities in Brno and Opava.
 The fungal genus Niesslia commemorates his contributions, and he described species including Uromyces pallidus.

 Niessl collected specimens which were widely distributed in exsiccata works, among others Ascomyceten edited by Heinrich Rehm, Flora exsiccata Austro-Hungarica edited by Anton Kerner von Marilaun and Eumycetes selecti exsiccati edited by Josef Karl Weese.

-On the basis of a testamentary disposition by Niessl, a foundation for the benefit of botany and mycology at the University of Munich was established in 1929.
-Since 1930 his large fungarium is integrated in the collections of the Botanische Staatssammlung München.
+On the basis of a testamentary disposition by Niessl, a foundation for the benefit of botany and mycology at the Ludwig-Maximilians-Universität München was established in 1929.
+Since 1930, his large fungarium is integrated in the collections of the Botanische Staatssammlung München.